Body image advice for young people

 Body image describes how a person feels about their own body and appearance.
 It includes how you see yourself, how you think and feel about how you look and how you think others see you.
 Our body image often affects the way we treat our body.

-Research tells us that most young people in Ireland are not happy with how they look and that this is causing them difficulty in their lives.
-The advice on this page has been designed in collaboration with the Bodywhys Youth Panel and focus groups with young people aged 16-22 nationwide.
+Research tells us that most young people in Ireland and worldwide are not happy with how they look and that this is causing them difficulty in their lives.
+The advice on this page has been designed in collaboration with the Bodywhys Youth Panel and focus groups with young people aged 16-22 nationwide, you’ll see quotes from them throughout this page.

 Self-compassion